Bryanbu2014/plv2-robot-programming/tb3-maze-challenges/README.md

 ### a

-Rotate 90 degrees counter-clockwise without translation.
+Rotate 90 degrees counter-clockwise without translation by *using the laser distance sensor data*.
 The rotation movement must be *smooth* like in the last challenge.
-Only use the laser distance sensor data.
 If you cannot do an exact 90 degree rotation, that is fine.

 <!--
 Formulate a control equation for the rotation similar to the last challenge.